-The CAA is investigating whether other types of ADS-B equipment, such as low power ADS-B transceivers and uncertified GNSS position source information, can be safely integrated into an ADS-B surveillance environment.
+In 2017 the CAA/NSS Programme started investigating whether other types of ADS-B equipment, such as low power ADS-B transceivers and uncertified GNSS position source information, can be safely integrated into an ADS-B surveillance environment.
+In June 2019 a decision was made to suspend further investigation due to a number of reasons.
+The full announcement of these outcomes can be found here.